MarkD833/RCBUS-68xxx/boards/README.md

 **NOTE #1:** The 68230 chip must have a clock signal present on pin 40 (CLK) even if the timer is not being used.
 Without a clock signal, the 68230 will not generate a /DTACK and the processor will throw a bus error.

 **NOTE #2:** I had issues writing to the PI/T due to an assumption I made regarding the /CS signal.
-After properly reading the MC68230 reference manual, I read the following regardin /CS:
+After properly reading the MC68230 reference manual, I read the following regarding /CS:
 *The data strobe (upper or lower) of the bus master, along with the appropriate address bits, must be included in the chip-select equation.*

 ---